 - 5 The charity has power to do anything which is calculated to further its Object(s) or is conducive or incidental to doing so.
-In particular, the charity has power - (1) to raise funds.
+In particular, the charity has power - to raise funds.
 In doing so, the charity must not undertake any taxable permanent trading activity and must comply with any relevant statutory regulations, - (2) to buy, take on lease or in exchange, hire or otherwise acquire any property and to maintain and equip it for use, - (3) to sell, lease or otherwise dispose of all or any part of the property belonging to the charity.
-In exercising this power, the charity must comply as appropriate with sections 36 and 37 of the Charities Act 1993, as amended by the Charities Act 2006, - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
-The charity must comply as appropriate with sections 38 and 39 of the Charities Act 1993, as amended by the Charities Act 2006, if it wishes to mortgage land, an educational charity can charge fees for the educational services it provides
+In exercising this power, the charity must comply as appropriate with sections 117 and 122 of the Charities Act 2011 - (4) to borrow money and to charge the whole or any part of the property belonging to the charity as security for repayment of the money borrowed or as security for a grant or the discharge of an obligation.
+The charity must comply as appropriate with sections 124 - 126 of the Charities Act 2011 if it wishes to mortgage land,